-- 3.7 The A21 London to Hastings road is the only strategic (trunk) road in the borough, and is therefore the only road under the responsibility of HE.
+- 3.8 The A21 London to Hastings road is the only strategic (trunk) road in the borough, and is therefore the only road under the responsibility of HE.
 The dualling of the Tonbridge-Pembury section of the A21 has provided some relief for other parts of the local road network, but has created a new bottleneck at the Kippings Cross roundabout.
-HE has acknowledged the peak hour congestion issues at the A21/B2160 junction at Kippings Cross and also at Flimwell, which impacts back into the borough beyond the junction with the B2079. - 3.8 The A26 London Road is a key north/south strategic route through Tunbridge Wells and Southborough.
-It links the M20 to the west of the borough, passing through Tonbridge, Southborough, Royal Tunbridge Wells, and Crowborough, continuing towards Lewes.
+HE has acknowledged the peak hour congestion issues at the A21/B2160 junction at Kippings Cross and also at Flimwell, which impacts back into the borough beyond the junction with the B2079. - 3.9 The A26 London Road is a key north/south strategic route through Tunbridge Wells and Southborough.
+It links the M20 motorway to the west of the borough, passing through Tonbridge, Southborough, Royal Tunbridge Wells, and Crowborough, continuing towards Lewes.
 The A26 between Southborough and Royal Tunbridge Wells is a designated Air Quality Management Area (AQMA), and is very congested at peak periods, particularly in the morning.
-Connecting with the A26, the A267 Frant Road links the borough with Eastbourne via the A22.

-- 3.9 The A264 Pembury Road runs through Royal Tunbridge Wells from Pembury to Ashurst, and on to East Grinstead and Crawley in West Sussex.
+Joining with the A26 at the southern end of Royal Tunbridge Wells, the A267 Frant Road links the borough with Eastbourne via the A22. - 3.10 The A264 Pembury Road runs through Royal Tunbridge Wells from Pembury to Ashurst, and on to East Grinstead and Crawley in West Sussex.
 This route provides an important link to Gatwick Airport from the west of the borough and to Tunbridge Wells Hospital to the east of the urban area of Royal Tunbridge Wells.
-The section of the A264 between Pembury village and Tunbridge Wells town centre is very congested in the morning and evening peak periods, in both directions. - 3.10 The A228 links the borough to Paddock Wood, West Malling, Maidstone, and the Medway Towns.
+The section of the A264 between Pembury village and Tunbridge Wells town centre is very congested in the morning and evening peak periods, in both directions. - 3.11 The A228 links the borough to Paddock Wood, West Malling, Maidstone, and the Medway Towns.
 The road suffers restricted width on some sections, leading to peak hour congestion, and there is a poor accident record on the A228 at Colts Hill.
-A relief scheme for Colts Hill has been explored in the past by Kent County Council but has not been progressed to date.
-The estimated cost of the scheme is £46 million. - The A229 provides the main north/south link in the east of the borough.
+A relief scheme for Colts Hill has been explored in the past by Kent County Council.
+No scheme has been progressed to date, although a funding bid was submitted to the Major Roads Network programme in 2019 to deliver a scheme.
+The estimated cost of the KCC off-line scheme is £46 million. - 3.12 The A229 provides the main north/south link in the east of the borough.
 It passes through Hawkhurst, to the west of Cranbrook, and continues north towards Maidstone via Staplehurst.
-The A229 is constrained at the junction with the A268 in Hawkhurst and this cross-roads suffers from severe congestion at peak times and other times of the day.
-The A262 runs from Lamberhurst via Goudhurst, connecting with the A229 and then continues to Biddenden before joining the A274. - 3.12 A number of capacity improvements have been made to the road network over the last five years to address congestion issues, including: - Dualling of Longfield Road on North Farm Estate between the A21 and Dowding Way, completed in 2015; - A21 dualling between Tonbridge and Pembury, completed in 2017; - Improved signalisation on the A26 at Speldhurst Road and Yew Tree Road in Southborough, completed in 2018.
+The A229 is constrained at the junction with the A268 in Hawkhurst and this crossroads suffers from severe congestion at peak times and other times of the day.
+The A262 runs from Lamberhurst via Goudhurst, connecting with the A229 and then continues to Biddenden before joining the A274. - 3.13 A number of capacity improvements have been made to the road network over the last five years to address congestion issues, including: - Dualling of Longfield Road on North Farm Estate between the A21 and Dowding Way, completed in 2015;

+- A21 dualling between Tonbridge and Pembury, completed in 2017; - Improved signalisation on the A26 at Speldhurst Road and Yew Tree Road in Southborough, completed in 2018.

-3.13 Junction improvements at Badsell Road/Mascalls Court Road and at the Colts Hill roundabout near Paddock Wood will be funded as part of the approved residential developments at Church Farm, Mascalls Farm and Mascalls Court Farm.
+3.14 Junction improvements at B2017 Badsell Road/B2160/Mascalls Court Road and at the B2017/A228 Colts Hill roundabout near Paddock Wood will be funded as part of the approved residential developments at Church Farm, Mascalls Farm and Mascalls Court Farm.

-Additional future requirements needed to deliver growth proposed in the Draft Local Plan
+Additional future requirements needed to deliver growth proposed in the Local Plan